Impact of Rastall gravity on hydrostatic mass of galaxy clusters: Formalisms

 \subsection{Standard hydrostatic mass calculation}

 We start from the hydrostatic equilibrium equation, given by~\cite{Schneider}

-where $p$ is the pressure, $\rho$ denotes the density of the distribution, $m(r)$ is the mass of the clusters enclosed within a radius $r$.
+where $m(r)$ is the mass of the clusters enclosed within a radius $r$.
 Here, the equation of state (EOS) of the galaxy clusters is assumed to be satisfied by the EOS of the ideal gas.
 Such EOS is employed by Ref.~\cite{Apryandi2025,Desai2020}.
 For the ideal gases, we have~\cite{Apryandi2025}

 Here, $k_B$ denotes the Boltzmann constant, $m_p$ is the mass of proton, $\mu$ denotes the mean molecular weight of the cluster, $\tau$ is the absolute temperature.

 By combining Eq.~(\ref{standardhydrostatic}) and Eq.~(\ref{idealgas}), one obtains